CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Evaluation

-\bfs{Results.} The results are presented in Fig.~\ref{fig:exp_real_human}.
-When trained solely on teleoperation data, all models overfit to the training distribution; no model achieved a success rate higher than 10\% on the unseen flower collections.
+\bfs{Results.} Fig.~\ref{fig:exp_real_human} presents the results.
+On \textit{Make Bouquets (OOD)}, models trained only on teleoperation data overfit to the training distribution, and all models stayed at or below 10\% success on unseen flower collections.

-However, after fine-tuning with human data, CLAP-NTP achieves a 35\% success rate on the collections unseen in the teleoperation data, matching its performance on the seen data.
-In contrast, UniVLA fails to generalize effectively, achieving only 10\% success on unseen collections compared to 25\% for seen collections.
-We attribute this to UniVLA's post-training process, which is necessary due to the lack of explicit alignment between visual dynamics and action representations present in CLAP.
-This result strongly supports our claim that CLAP's alignment mechanism allows for effective transfer of manipulability priors from unlabeled human videos to robotic control.